ONSvisual/income-scrolly/README.md

 ## Running and hacking this code

-<span style="color:red; font-weight: bold;">This code is published in full as a learning tool.
-Please remove the content and ONS branding from anything you intend to publish based on this code.</span>
+:warning: **This code is published in full as a learning tool.
+Please remove the content and ONS branding from anything you intend to publish based on this code.**

 The easiest way to make a local copy of this repository is using **degit**, which you can install it using NPM.